petalofzion/ServiceNow-ITSM-Automation-Lab/README.md

 # ServiceNow ITSM Automation Lab
 Catalog → Flow Designer → Integrations → Analytics

 This repository scaffolds a complete, resume-ready ServiceNow ITSM automation lab.
-It is intentionally documentation-first so AI agents (and humans) can execute the build step-by-step in a Personal Developer Instance (PDI) while keeping evidence of progress, decisions, and outcomes.
+It is intentionally automation-first so agents can converge a Personal Developer Instance (PDI) to the desired state without manual UI steps while keeping evidence of progress, decisions, and outcomes.

 ## What you will build
 A scoped ServiceNow app named **Plego ITSM Automation Lab** that implements an end-to-end request lifecycle: